How to Start Working Out at Home – For Beginners

 How long does it take for your body to get used to working out?

 It depends on how long it’s been since the last time you were in shape… but don’t be discouraged by sore muscles.
-A common saying is that “it takes 2 weeks to feel a change, 4 weeks to see a change, and 8 weeks for other to notice it, too.”
+A common saying is that “it takes two weeks to feel a change, four weeks to see a change, and eight weeks for others to notice it, too.”

 Push yourself to be more active, but don’t do an exercise when you are in pain.
 The real battle is in your head, and it’s about getting through the first months.
 Once you make it a habit and learn how to perform all the exercises, it’s time to push yourself even harder in your workouts.